TR2M: Transferring Monocular Relative Depth to Metric Depth with Language Descriptions and Dual-Level Scale-Oriented Contrast: Experiments

-We further carry out an ablation study on the effects of text and image information for relative to metric depth transfer.
+\paragraph{Incorporating text and image information.} We further carry out an ablation study on the effects of text and image information for relative to metric depth transfer.
 The results are presented in Table~\ref{tab:ablation_text_image}.
-Out of the three choices, using text information only for estimating the scale and shift map performs the worst.
-Text descriptions cannot capture information about depth distribution or layouts, resulting in inaccurate scale estimation.
-Using image information only improves performance substantially, but it is still not as good as using both text and image.
+Text descriptions cannot capture information about depth distribution or layouts, resulting in inaccurate scale estimation when using text information only.
+Using only image information improves performance substantially, but it is still not as good as using both text and image.
 The information from the two modalities can complement each other, ensuring the model's perception of both global and local scales.